lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 I would not recommend using a free VPN service as they will likely collect your data and sell it.
 You want a paid service that has a no logging policy, meaning they won't store any identifiable information.

 There are plenty of good options for this, personally I recommend Proton VPN, it's very stable and I trust their security and privacy.
-It's also really good value if you go for Proton Unlimited as you get Mail, Cloud storage, and a Password manager as well as the VPN.
+It's also really good value if you go for Proton Unlimited as you get Mail, Cloud storage, and a Password manager as well as the VPN. <https://proton.me/>

-Privacy plugins etc.DNS quad 1

-VPN's etc. broadband can see what you search

-MAke sure to backup your seed codes.

-Make sure to set up 2fa on your password manager!!!!

-browser externsions and apps

-be careful what you post online, whatsapp pictures are public

-Password manager - bitwarden / lastpass / keypass xc for people that know what they're doing

-make sure you have backups unencrypted and save them to a veracrypt volume on usb.

-2fa options.

-Privacy options on browsers etc.